Chunking

 • Engine

-To chunk down from; ask
+To chunk down, ask

 part to whole what is a part of this whole?